8 out of 9 people found this review helpfulwrite a review of this game

 read more reviews for this game

-The gameplay system is interesting.
+The gameplay system is somewhat interesting.
 Instead of the usual inventory-based puzzles, the main focus of here is clue-gathering and conversations.
 Interrogating suspects opens ways to new locations and brings new clues, so conversations become an integral aspect of the gameplay.
 The clues you gather are the main gameplay tool in Discword Noir.
 You'll need to "use" the clues written in your notebook on people and objects you notice in the game world.
 Basically, it works almost like thinking aloud.
 You are trying to solve a detective mystery, so you'll have to think logically about the clues you get.
-This is much more natural and realistic (and, most importantly, fits the game much more) than figuring out some impossible item combinations and then using them in the least probable places.

 The BadDiscword Noir is a British game, and its humor is colored by its national origins.
 I know many people who prefer the dry wit of Albion to the more naive merriment of the New World.
 Personally, I can't always follow British humor, and a lot of their jokes are lost on me.
 This happened quite a few times in Discword Noir, when a conversation was clearly intended to be humorous but I failed to see the point.
 Lack of simplicity in dialogues is another potentially undermining aspect - sometimes I wished those people were speaking more plainly.
 Almost all the characters in the game try to sound smart and often use peculiar words and phrases that don't always fit the situation at hand.